lukaszgemborowski/mixin/README.md

 # mixin

-Attempt to create mixin framework for C++
+Attempt to create mixin framework for C++, inspired by Odin Holmes' C++ Mixin talk.